 Then one of the elders asked me, “These in white robes—who are they, and where did they come from?”
 I answered, “Sir, you know.”
-And he said, “These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb.”
-(Revelation 7:9,13,14 NIV).
+And he said, “These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb,” Revelation 7:9,13,14.

-A literal interpretation would suggest that everyone standing before the throne and the Lamb is wearing literal robes that are white in color.
-But a literal interpretation runs into problems when we read that the robes are made white after being washed in the red blood of the Lamb.
-How would that happen?
+A literal interpretation would suggest that the multitude standing before the throne and the Lamb, is wearing physical robes, made of white cloth.
+But a literal interpretation runs into problems, when we realize that the robes are made white, after being washed in the blood of the Lamb.
+Exactly how would that happen?

 We cannot continue to be confused by our desire to achieve a spiritual color.
-We need definition, and we need it now, because our confusion affects the work of the church.
+We need definition, and we need it now.
+Our confusion affects how we perceive spiritual purity.
 It’s important!

 WHITE PIGMENT is achieved through a process of extraction, exclusion, or omission of all other colors, tints, tones, shades, or pigments.